 Some great teas to enjoy include black tea like Earl Grey, Ceylon, English Breakfast and Lapsang Souchong.
 Green tea in the form of matcha or other loose leaf tea, oolong tea and Pu’erh are also great true tea options.
 As for herbal tea, rooibos can aid in staving off hunger and boosting metabolism, while ginger tea can speed up digestion.

 Try to avoid bottled, flavored or sweetened teas as these may have sugars, artificial flavors and excessive calories you would want to avoid during your fast.
 The best way to enjoy tea is to brew it yourself by brewing loose leaf tea or tea bags that are unsweetened.
 As mentioned above in regards to coffee, cream or milk can be added to your black tea but only if it is just a slight amount and under certain set number of calories.
 Otherwise just the leaves or herbs and some hot water will do the trick.
-You can also cold brew your tea, which his refreshing and yields tea that is less bitter, astringent and with a bit less caffeine.
+You can also cold brew your tea.
+It’s refreshing and yields tea that is less bitter, astringent and with a bit less caffeine.

 A Quick Recap

 When it comes to intermittent fasting and caffeine, coffee and tea are certainly okay and even encouraged.
 They help amplify the effects of your fast.
 The caffeine in coffee and tea can help stave off hunger and keep your energy up in lieu food.
 They also speed up your digestion and metabolism, and who doesn’t love that?
 Keep the calories low and these beverages can be superb supplements to your fasting state.
 You can even enjoy them with a a little cream or milk.